Ana-Niko-byte/tag-track/README.md

 - As a first time user, I want the ability to quickly select options and enter my expenses.
 - As a first time user, I expect immediate feedback on my entries, with an option to easily exit and restart in case of errors.
 - As a first time user, I prefer having a single view where my expenses and budget are logged together for personal analysis.
 This should include a remainder calculation after all of the expenses have been deducted from my budget.
+---
 - As a regular user, I seek the capability to log multiple expenses simultaneously in different categories and see the total spent in each category.
 - As a regular user, I need a visual cue to indicate when my spending exceeds my monthly budget.
 - As a regular user, I desire a monthly expense record for future reference in a recognisable and legible format.
-- As a regular user, I want the option of being able to log my expenses in multiple currencies.

 # UX Goals
-Due to the solely-backend nature of this project, enhanecement strategies for the UI's visual appeal are limited.
+Due to the solely-backend nature of this project, enhancement strategies for the UI's visual appeal are limited.
 Nonetheless:

 - Design a well-structured terminal interface that utilizes spacing effectively for optimal readability.
 - Clear the terminal screen after each significant input to avoid visual littering and focus attention towards input validation and the next step.